Dr.Fone - System Repair (iOS)

 Step 3: Click System Repair.
 There are two modes: Standard and Advanced.
 Standard Mode fixes iOS issues without data loss whereas Advanced Mode wipes user data and performs a more thorough repair.
 Select Standard Mode to begin.

-Step 4: At the version screen, choose your version and proceed:
+Step 4: At the version screen, choose your version and download:

-Step 5: Now, the firmware will start downloading and after verification with Apple, you will get this screen:
+Step 5: Now, the firmware will start downloading and after verification with Apple.
+Click Repair Now

 The iPhone will restart when the repair is complete.